szczyglis-dev/py-gpt/docs/source/modes.rst

 Computer use
 -------------

-**2.5.71**: Currently in beta.

 This mode allows for autonomous computer control.

 In this mode, the model takes control of the mouse and keyboard and can navigate within the user's environment.

 The ``Computer use`` remote tool is used here: https://platform.openai.com/docs/guides/tools-computer-use, combined with the ``Mouse and Keyboard`` plugin.

 **Example of use:**